ecs251-w19-ucdavis/auctiOnS/README.md

 }
 ```

-`/bidding`: post a bid to the server
+`/bidding`: Post a bid to the server, then the server will check whether the current price is matched with database,
+if true, then compared the bidding price, otherwise reject the bidding request and send most updated infomation to
+the client.

 ```javascript
 bidding: function(name, client_current_price, num_mi) {